Even in a forward-thinking workplace where your colleagues are constantly learning and evolving, it’s easy for employees to fall into a rut.

 Last but not least, remember that all your employees need training, no matter where they are located.
 With the help of a learning management system you can make sure they’ll be able to access learning materials and get targeted support at their moment of need.

 One of the main reasons that creativity can begin to suffer when an employee works remotely is that they end up feeling isolated.
 If your team member is located somewhere far away from the rest of the team, then they can’t bounce ideas off their coworkers, or look at projects from a different perspective.

 As a team leader, you’ll need to make sure that you’re addressing this problem by encouraging regular communication.
-The good news is that communication in the digital world can include everything from quick instant messaging on tools like Slack to in-depth mentorship programs.
+The good news is that communication in the digital world can include everything from quick instant messaging on tools like Slack to online coaching tools like Fingerprint for Success to in-depth mentorship programs.
 Make sure that you’re supporting your team by:

 - Establishing a regular schedule for audio and video meetings

 - Supporting regular video conferencing for face-to-face interaction